jellyfin/jellyfin.org/docs/general/testing/web/index.md

 ### Obtaining Source Code

-The source code of the web clients can simply be cloned from their respective GitHub repositories: [Jellyfin Web](https://github.com/jellyfin/jellyfin-web/), [Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue/)
+The source code of the web clients can be cloned from their respective GitHub repositories: [Jellyfin Web](https://github.com/jellyfin/jellyfin-web/), [Jellyfin Vue](https://github.com/jellyfin/jellyfin-vue/).
 Instructions on how to do so can be found [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

 ### Checking out branches